AlexTISYoung/snipar/docs/output files.rst

         [L] vector giving the ratio of backup imputation (not using IBD information) among families with 2 or more genotyped siblings for each variant.

     'parent_ratio_backup'
-        [l] vector giving the ratio of backup imputation among parent-offspring imputations for each variant.
+        [L] vector giving the ratio of backup imputation among parent-offspring imputations for each variant.

     'mendelian_error_ratio'
         [L] vector giving ratio of mendelian errors among parent-offspring pairs for each variant